Justice Ruth Bader Ginsburg Has Cancer Again, Says She Will Remain On The Court

 Updated at 3:34 p.m.
 ET

-Supreme Court Justice Ruth Bader Ginsburg says her cancer has returned and that chemotherapy is yielding positive results.
-In a statement, she said that her most recent scan July 7 "indicated significant reduction of the liver lesions and no new disease."
+Justice Ruth Bader Ginsburg says that her cancer has returned and that chemotherapy is yielding positive results.
+In a statement, she said that her most recent scan, on July 7, "indicated significant reduction of the liver lesions and no new disease."

 "Immunotherapy first essayed proved unsuccessful.
 The chemotherapy course, however, is yielding positive results," the statement said.